-Parents/carers get the opportunity to meet their child's teacher in two annual parent's evenings.
-At the first meeting of the school year (which is held in the second half of the Autumn term) we review the targets that we have identified for their child.
-At the second meeting of the year (which is held at the end of the Summer term) we evaluate their child's progress over the academic year as measured against the targets set in the first term and any subsequent targets set.
+Parents/carers get the opportunity to meet their child's teacher in the annual parent's evening.
+At this meeting (which is held at the end of the summer term) we evaluate their child's progress over the academic year as measured against the targets set in the first term and any subsequent targets set.

 Also, at this meeting we review their child's written report.
+During the academic year 2 reports are sent to parents regarding the progress of the students.
 During the summer term, parents/carers are given a written report of their child's progress and achievements during the year.
 In this report we also identify target areas for the next school year and write individual comments on all subjects.